Stocks put Middle East tensions in rearview mirror, surge to record highs

 |TESLA INC.

-U.S. Treasurys were little changed after the Labor Department said initial jobless claims fell to 214,000 last week, better-than-expected.
-The note on the 10-year yield was up 1 basis point at 1.884 percent.
+U.S. Treasurys were lower after the Labor Department said initial jobless claims fell to 214,000 last week, better-than-expected.
+The note on the 10-year yield was up 2.3 basis points at 1.897 percent.

 Markets closed higher across Asia.
 Japan’s Nikkei led the way higher, closing up 2.3 percent while China’s Shanghai Composite and Hong Kong’s Hang Seng added 0.9 percent and 1.7 percent, respectively.